HamoCorp/OVR-Dancers-Tool/README.md

 <img width="145" height="50" alt="Capture4" src="https://github.com/user-attachments/assets/67d02866-f1fb-41b2-ba09-eea4575ba961" />

-Select the tracker and controller you want to override, or use virtual controller.
+Select the tracker and controller you want to override, or use a virtual controller.
 If you want to use only the tracker without a controller, then select add tracker

 <img width="727" height="638" alt="videoframe_534" src="https://github.com/user-attachments/assets/ccd6b355-316d-4063-9d82-cdd554293758" />